 Following a Mediterranean conference in Malta in 1999, the magnitude of the drug problem in Algeria, Morocco and Lebanon was explored in the region as part of the Mediterranean School Survey Project on Alcohol and Other Drugs (MedSPAD).

-This project, which is an adaptation of ESPAD in Europe, was launched in Rabat in 2003 and provides an overview of drug use among young people in schools in the Mediterranean region and their attitudes towards drugs.
+This project, which is a modified version of ESPAD in Europe, was launched in Rabat in 2003 and provides an overview of drug use among young people in schools in the Mediterranean region and their attitudes towards drugs.

 MedSPAD school surveys have been carried out in the following countries:

 - Lebanon (2008, 2022)

 The MedSPAD Committee was set up following the proposal made at a 2012 seminar in Rabat on the use of drug research in policies in the Mediterranean region.